AIPractioner/WhaleTailCNNProject/README.md

 I have uploaded a smaller data set used to initially test the code on ~100 images.
 The full data set is closer to ~200k images

-IN addition, the models built are two big to drop into this GitHub repository, each coming in at around 40 MB
+In addition, the models built are two big to drop into this GitHub repository, each coming in at around 40 MB